wwoods/vue-webpack-typescript/README.md

 - `npm run build`: build with HTML/CSS/JS minification, code splitting and icon generation
 - `npm run ci:teamcity`: Teamcity CI integration
 - `npm run ci:jenkins`: Jenkins CI integration

+### TODO

+* Need to figure out a way to set up what is built as NPM module and install it to other applications.